 Oh My Community

 The Oh My! community is one of the kindest and most helpful I’ve been a part of, which is a testament to Jessika’s skills as a community leader.
-She is busy with OMHG pretty much non-stop, and in person she is a force to be reckoned with (and I mean that in the most loving way).
+She is busy with OMHG pretty much non-stop, and in person, she is a force to be reckoned with (and I mean that in the most loving way).
 I’m so glad to know her and to have been a part of her rocket launch to community stardom.
-I would strongly recommend reading the blog and joining the member community.
+I would strongly recommend reading the blog.

 Jessika has posted some more of this story on her blog today, so pop on over there to read her three tips for taking a big leap like this yourself.